andrewhong5297/DFTP-core/README.md

 📱 Open http://localhost:3000

+You will need to reset your metamask account to sync the nonce if you get an rpc error.
 ---

-You may need to reset your metamask account to sync the nonce if you get an rpc error.

 # Technologies Used